LEOPOLD, DUKE OF ALBANY

 A Problem Child

 Leopold baptised in the Private Chapel of Buckingham Palace on 28 June 1853 by the Archbishop of Canterbury, John Bird Sumner.
-His godparents were his first cousin once removed, King George V of Hanover; his fourth cousin once removed, Princess William of Prussia; his first cousin once removed, Princess Mary Adelaide of Cambridge; and his maternal uncle by marriage, Prince Ernst of Hohenlohe-Langenburg.
+His godparents were his first cousin once removed, George V of Hanover; his fourth cousin once removed, Augusta of Saxe-Weimar-Eisenach; his first cousin once removed, Mary Adelaide of Cambridge; and his maternal uncle by marriage, Ernst of Hohenlohe-Langenburg.

 Leopold was an intelligent child and his aptitude was noticed early on, however it also became obvious he had a serious health problem and he was eventually diagnosed with haemophilia.
 Haemophilia is an inherited genetic disorder which impairs the body’s ability to make blood clots, a process needed to stop bleeding, and results in people bleeding longer after an injury, easy bruising, and an increased risk of bleeding inside joints or the brain.
 There were no indications of haemophilia in the royal family prior to Leopold’s birth which has added fuel to the speculation Queen Victoria was not fathered by the Duke of Kent as history has stated, however this thinking has been dismissed.